 Sample findings can also be used to test notifications or automation that you have configured for findings.

-After using this function, we got these results in the GuardDuty findings.
+After using this function, you will see these results in the GuardDuty findings.

 No, it is not an Intrusion Prevention System (IPS) since it only alerts about an activity.
 You could build your actions on top of GuardDuty alerts with AWS Lambda, but it is not part of the service itself.

-And it is not an intrusion detection system (IDS) either.
+And it is not an Intrusion Detection System (IDS) either.
 IDS are usually aware of what is happening on the virtual instances and the better ones are even application-aware.
-GuardDuty only acts on Cloudtrail logs, VPC flow logs, and DNS query logs.
+GuardDuty acts on Cloudtrail logs, VPC flow logs, DNS query logs, and runtime telemetry.
 It has no idea what is running on your instances and has no understanding of what is normal behavior for you or your business.
+Extended Threat Detection uses AI/ML to correlate these signals into comprehensive attack sequences.

 Amazon Inspector provides you with security assessments of your applications settings and configurations on your EC2 instances while Amazon GuardDuty helps with analyzing your entire AWS environment for potential threats.